Diplo addresses questions over him living with a 19-year-old TikTok star

-Diplo has taken to Twitter to dismiss claims that he’s “grooming” 19-year-old TikTok musician, Quenlin Blackwell.
+Diplo has taken to Twitter to dismiss claims that he’s “grooming” 19-year-old TikTok star, Quenlin Blackwell.

 Over the past few weeks, the Blackwell shared a number of videos hanging out with the 41-year-old musician.
 Videos that, in the Twitter hysteria echo-chamber, spurred rumours that Diplo was grooming Blackwell.